mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 ### 4.5 Opening the Existing Git App Project

-There are a few ways to open a Git Mendix app project, as long as you have Studio Pro started up with the git flag mentioned in the [Preparing Studio Pro](#preparing-studio-pro) section.
+There are a few ways to open a Git Mendix app project, as long as you have Studio Pro started up with the [git feature flag](#enable-feature-flag).

 #### 4.5.1 Recent Apps List